Lady Jessica

 Lady Jessica was portrayed by Francesca Annis in the 1984 David Lynch film Dune.
-Saskia Reeves played the role in the 2000 Sci-Fi Channel TV miniseries Frank Herbert's Dune, and was succeeded by Alice Krige in the 2003 sequel, Frank Herbert's Children of Dune.
-Rebecca Ferguson portrays Jessica in the 2021 Denis Villeneuve film adaptation and its 2023 sequel.
+Saskia Reeves played the role in the 2000 Sci-Fi Channel TV miniseries Frank Herbert's Dune, which was subsequently portrayed by Alice Krige in the 2003 sequel, Frank Herbert's Children of Dune.
+Rebecca Ferguson portrayed Jessica in the 2021 Denis Villeneuve film adaptation and its 2024 sequel.

 Description

 Jessica is described in Dune as having "hair like shaded bronze ... and green eyes" as well as an "oval face."
 This shape is later notable as a marker of Jessica's bloodline.
-Novelist Brian Herbert, Frank Herbert's son and biographer, said that the character of Lady Jessica is modeled after his mother and Frank Herbert's wife, Beverly Herbert.
-Brian Herbert wrote:
+Novelist Brian Herbert, Frank Herbert's son and biographer, wrote that "Frank Herbert had modeled Lady Jessica Atreides after [his wife] Beverly Herbert, with her dignified, gentle ways of influence, and even her prescient abilities, which my mother actually possessed."

+Francesca Annis, who portrayed Jessica in the 1984 film Dune, said of the character, "I see her as sort of a supreme matriarch ...
+She's a mother, a guardian, a guide and an almost mystical figure".
+Michel Chion wrote, "In the novel, [Jessica] is a pitiless, resolute woman with an influential voice.
+She is also the book's second most important character, present in a great many scenes narrated from her point of view.
+She does not hesitate to reprimand, advise and toughen her son."